Approach & Press¶

 - Increase when — Agents feel sluggish or separation is overpowering pursuit.

-0is not the same as disabled — the behavior still runs internal bookkeeping. - Technical effect — Scales the unit steering vector toward the assigned surround point by this value before blending.
-Also scales surround drift contribution and the lost-target seek bias, but not the leader-follow weight.
+0is not the same as disabled — the behavior still runs internal bookkeeping.
+Very high values dominate blended steering before the manager clamps the final result. - Technical effect — Scales the unit steering vector toward the standoff seek point.
+Also scales the lost-target seek bias, but not the leader-follow weight.

 Advanced Parameters¶